-5.3.3 Ignition potential work practices during RFW
+5.3.3 Ignition Potential Work Practices During RFW

 BWP enhanced the safety of its work practices associated with Ignition Potential Work (IPW) within the Tier 2 HFTD during RFW conditions.
 IPW is any work having the potential to produce an ignition source to areas adjacent to the work location.
-BWP's ECC has issued a procedure to notify BWP construction and maintenance crews when an RFW condition exists.
+BWP's ECC has issued a procedure to notify BWP construction and maintenance crews when a RFW condition exists.